dayana0425/Build-A-Trip/reports/checklist.md

 * Is space explicitly deallocated after it is no longer required?

 ### Exception faults
-* Have all possible error conditions been considered?
+* Have all possible error conditions been considered and do they have their own reminders?
 * Are exceptions and errors handled and logged properly?

 ### Style
 * Are method variables defined close to the code where they’re used or at the start of the method?
 * Do the constant/variable/class names conform to standards?
 (Constants should be all capital letters with underscores, variables should be camel case, the first letter should be capitalized for class names.)
+* Are the maps, tables, and buttons corresponding and neat?
+* Whether the color of the corresponding area is the same, including buttons, lines and tables?

 ### Testing
 * Is there a test for this code?